typeclasses/haskell-phrasebook/readme.md

     ```
     $ ghcid --command 'ghci hello-world.hs'
     ```

 ## Nix dependency versions

-The `update-versions` script updates the dependency hashes in `versions.json` to their latest commits.
+Run `./update-versions` to update the dependency hashes in `versions.json` to their latest commits.
 The JSON data is then used by `versions.nix`.
 This system is described in Vaibhav Sagar's blog post, [*Quick and Easy Nixpkgs Pinning*][vaibhav].

   [install]:
     https://nixos.org/nix/manual/#chap-installation